umich-brcf-bioinf/2021-04-26-umich-rnaseqDemystified/connecting_to_linux.md

 The following steps verify that your account is working.
 To complete this check, you will need:
 - A Macintosh or Windows workstation connected to the internet.
   - Windows users should have GitBash installed.
+(See [Windows setup](setup_instructions.md#windows-setup) for details on installing GitBash.)
 - An individual **username** and **password** supplied by the workshop hosts.
 - About 5 minutes.